 Charleston Photography Tours picked us up and brought us to Folly Beach to photograph the sunrise.
-Unfortunately, there wasn’t a cloud in the sky; however, I was still able to capture beautiful colors reflected in the calm sea water.
-Our second location for the tour was Edisto Island where we photographed the Spanish moss hanging from the tree-lined the streets.
+Our second location for the tour was Edisto Island where we photographed the Spanish moss hanging from the tree-lined streets.

 We continued our stroll to the Battery and stopped to enjoy the warmth of the spring sunshine as we took in the beautiful homes.
 Since we started the day so early, the streets were quiet and void of other tourists.
 We took advantage of this and found ourselves wandering along back alleys and streets.
 The backyards of Charleston homes may be small, but every square inch is a landscaped oasis.

 Around lunch time we found ourselves at the Four Corners.
 Each corner of the street has a building representing different legal jurisdictions: St. Michael’s Episcopal Church (God’s law), Charleston City Hall (city law), the Charleston County Courthouse (state law) and the Federal Courthouse (federal laws).

 We followed Broad Street East as we heard there was an amazing sandwich shop, Brown Dog Deli, one block away.
 They will make any sandwich you want gluten free.
 I had the classic Philly and Nick had Turkey in the Straw.
 Be sure to plan extra time as more than likely there will be a wait to “eat in”.
 We sat outside in the covered backyard.

 King Street Shopping + Horse Drawn Carriage Ride